 Why should I join NATS?
-During Covid, foray participation is limited to NATS members.
-NATS members also receive a periodic newsletter, postcard or email notification of upcoming events, and the peace of mind that comes with supporting the NATS mission.
-Zoom meetings are open to the public, see details below.
+NATS members receive foray announcements and meeting invitations by email, "The Truffler" newsletter, and the peace of mind that comes with supporting the NATS mission.
+All meetings are open to the public, but some forays are members only.

 How do I join NATS?
 Annual membership dues (USD): $20 for the first family member, $10 for each additional family member in the same house over the age of 18 years of age.
 Children under the age of 18 in the same household are free.
 Businesses: $20 (USD).
 International memberships (USD): $20.
 You can join online, or download a membership form.
 NATS membership dues (and contributions to the Henry Pavelek Sr. Scholarship Fund) are fully tax-deductable.